A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item \dag($\sim$250 BCE) Archimedes of Syracuse , \emph{Kuklou metr\={e}sis [Measurement of a circle]}.
-For an English translation of the original Greek, see T. L. Heath , \emph{The Works of Archimedes, ed. in Modern Notation, with Introductory Chapters}, C. J. Clay and Sons, Cambridge University Press Warehouse, London, 1897.
-Heath's translation was reprinted by Dover Publications, Inc., Mineola, New York, 2002, ISBN-13: 978-0486420844.
+{ For an English translation of the original Greek, see T. L. Heath , \emph{The Works of Archimedes, ed. in Modern Notation, with Introductory Chapters}, C. J. Clay and Sons, Cambridge University Press Warehouse, London, 1897.
+Heath's translation was reprinted by Dover Publications, Inc., Mineola, New York, 2002, ISBN-13: 978-0486420844.}

 Archimedes almost certainly did not manipulate continued square roots.
 Nonetheless, it is appropriate to cite this fragmentary manuscript as the inspiration for many of the continued square root expressions, listed below, which arise in the calculation of $\pi$.
-Archimedes' Proposition 2 is the first known use of perimeters of regular polygons (specifically, 96-gons obtained iteratively by halving the sides of a hexagon), inscribed in and circumscribed around a circle, to compute lower and upper bounds, respectively, for $\pi$.
+Archimedes' Proposition 2 is credited as the first known use of perimeters of regular polygons (specifically, 96-gons obtained iteratively by halving the sides of a hexagon), inscribed in and circumscribed around a circle, to compute lower and upper bounds, respectively, for $\pi$.
 Making rational approximations to irrational lengths at each step, Archimedes obtains the famous inequality